 What is the Great British Menu format in 2020?

-Although the format is largely similar to past years, there have already been a few tweaks announced.
-Whilst in past series, the heats have each week seen three contestants competing per region, there will now be four.
+Although the format is largely similar to past years, there have been a few tweaks announced.
+While in past series, the heats have each week seen three contestants competing per region, there will now be four.
 However, after the first hour-long episode on the Wednesday of each week, the chef with the lowest score will leave, meaning that they will only have had the chance to cook their starter and fish course, and will never get to cook their last two courses for the veteran chef judging their round.
 Then, after the last two courses another chef will leave, leaving two to go through to the half-hour long regional finals on the Friday where they will face the judges, with the winner going through to represent their region.

 The finals week will stay the same as in previous years, with the winners of each region cooking all of their courses again for the judges, who will then select which chef will cook each course at the legendary Great British Menu banquet.

-Another difference this year is that there are set to be two extra mini courses to better represent a contemporary tasting menu: an amuse bouche, and a pre-desert palate cleanser, which the chefs will also be competing to cook.
+Another difference this year is that there are set to be two extra mini courses to better represent a contemporary tasting menu: an amuse bouche, and a pre-dessert palate cleanser, which the chefs will also be competing to cook.